How A Corpus Christi Bicycle Accident Lawyer Can Help You With Your Claim

 Attorney Minesh J. Patel founded The Patel Firm with only one interest in mind: supporting his fellow Corpus Christi citizens after an unexpected injury causes some of the most difficult moments of their lives.
 Attorney Patel and his colleague Attorney Justin P. Green, together with an outstanding team of paralegals and litigation assistants, have recovered millions of dollars for Texans and their families who have been injured as a result of someone else’s wrongful conduct.

-Attorney Patel cannot guarantee he will recover compensation for you after a bicycle accident.
+Attorney Patel cannot guarantee he will recover compensation for you after a Corpus Christi bicycle accident.
 But he promises you that he and his team will work tirelessly in pursuing justice for you and your family.

 Texas law gives cyclists the same rights and responsibilities as any other road user.
 For cyclists, that means stopping at stop signs and red lights, using hand signals when turning, and generally conducting themselves the same way a vehicle driver would on the road.
 For motorists, it means treating cyclists as equals on the road.
 In fact, in 2012 Corpus Christi enacted an ordinance specifically aimed at protecting “vulnerable road users,” including cyclists that require motorists to: